 Although sound-quality wise, there is very little that separates the PS-LX310BT and the cheaper Audio Technica AT-LP60, Sony’s offering has advantages in other areas.
 Although many vinyl enthusiasts will argue that there’s no point in getting into vinyl unless you’re committed to a fancier setup, the fact is if you’re set on a cheap turntable, these are the best options out there.

-We have ranked the Sony PS-LX310BT the best bluetooth turntable under $200.
+We ranked the Sony PS-LX310BT as our top bluetooth turntable in our budget turntable buying guide.